Rebel Queens is out to have a good time and will take you along for the wild ride.

 A Rebel Queens live show is a fully immersive experience.
 Their professional musicianship and devil-may-care stage presence pours in to each song on their set list with soaring-yet-gritty vocals, brilliantly crafted guitar solos, tight harmonies, and long smooth instrumentals from a talented rhythm section.
 Whether performing in a small-town dive or a large festival, whether interpreting a classic tune or performing an original, Rebel Queens is all in.

 After a good amount of arm twisting by fans, Rebel Queens decided to record the songs that they "accidentally" wrote and had been performing live.
 They launched their first single, 2016's "Waiting Up for You," earning the band airplay on several Minnesota radio stations.
 The single was followed by the EP, It's Reigning Rock 'N' Roll, where all four tracks were given radio airplay.
 The latest Rebel Queens EP, Wild Ride, was released in August of 2019.
-The tracks on Wild Ride weave driving, powerful instrumentation and razer-sharp vocals with lyrics that speak to the significance of music and finding your place in the universe.
-Each song is drenched in the poetic thoughts of a late-night-bar-dwelling musician that thrives on cynically discussing philosophical and existential matters.
+The tracks on Wild Ride weave driving, powerful instrumentation and razor-sharp vocals with lyrics that speak to the significance of music and finding your place in the universe.
+Each song is drenched in the poetic thoughts of a late-night-bar-dwelling musician that thrives on cynically discussing philosophical matters.
 It's a Wild Ride to the other side, but music soothes the soul.